vivekteega/flowallet-testnet/README.md

 3. options - (optional, options detailed at end of module)

 Note: type is mandatory while sending but optional while requesting in case of Application Data.
 This allows ApplicationData to span different types in retrieval.

+###### Minimal Example:
+	floCloudAPI.sendGeneralData("Hello Application World", "typeA") Sends "Hello Application World" message to the cloud as Application Data with typeA as `type` with `myFloID` as default sender and `floGlobals.adminID` as receiver

 #### requestApplicationData
 	floCloudAPI.requestApplicationData(options = {})